-This vegan peanut butter frosting is easy to make, is high in protein and is delicious.
+A healthy peanut butter frosting that is easy to make, high in protein and is delicious.
 Use sunflower seed butter to make the frosting nut-free.
 Piped here with vanilla and chocolate frosting in a tri-color swirl on my recipe for vegan milk chocolate cupcakes.
 You are welcome!

 Vegan peanut butter frosting is the bomb.
 Combine it with chocolate and vanilla frosting using a tri-flavored icing tip and you have a beautiful sight - a fun spiral of frosting.